-Bali is a popular travel destination in Southeast Asia.
-It is an Indonesian island located just east of Java.
+Bali is a tropical paradise in Southeast Asia.
+It is an Indonesian island located just east of Java with lush landscapes, vibrant culture, turquoise waters and stunning temples.
 Need a geography refresher?
 The red pin marks the location of Bali.

 Initially, Bali was known as a surfer’s paradise.
 Now you’ll find tourist areas as well as traditional culture.
 There are many different ways to experience Bali, and it all depends on what you are looking to get out of your trip.

 Different regions of Bali will attract different people.
 Southern, Central, Eastern, and Western Bali each have their own personalities and appeal.

 The southern coast of Bali is the most popular region for visitors.
 This area of the island is where you will find hotels, lively nightlife, a water park, and the best bars.
 Each city on the coast has a slightly different vibe.

 - Canggu – As one of the more laid-back towns of this region, it has the type of “surfer” vibe you would find in places like Venice Beach in California and Bondi Beach in Sydney.
 This is where digital nomads and entrepreneurs choose to live so that they can enjoy artisan beers and organic restaurants.